 - Restitution and other payments ordered by a criminal court

-It can be difficult to determine which debts are dischargeable and which are non-dischargeable.
+It can be challenging to determine which debts are dischargeable and which are non-dischargeable.
 Our team can work hard to help you understand the difference and pick the bankruptcy chapter that covers the debt categories you are struggling with.

 Benefits of Bankruptcy Protection

 Being in debt is a stressful experience.
-Although filing for bankruptcy can also be an emotionally difficult decision, it can provide a tremendous sense of liberation if you have exhausted all of your non-bankruptcy options.
+Although filing for bankruptcy can also be an emotionally difficult decision, it can provide a tremendous sense of liberation if you have exhausted all your non-bankruptcy options.
 The U.S. Courts maintain that:

 - Debt collection efforts must stop once creditors are notified that you have begun bankruptcy proceedings.

-- Debt collection phone calls and letters must also stop.
+- Debt collection, phone calls, and letters must also stop.

 If you are ready to experience the personal, financial, and stress relief of bankruptcy, our team can help you get started on the process of filing for bankruptcy.